berenar/API-Client/README.md

 # API-Client
-Client for JSONPlaceholder API in PHP.
+Client for JSONPlaceholder API in PHP using HTTPFUL.